 The program nominates up to two newly admitted, qualified students for the Iowa Arts Fellowship, a full-support fellowship awarded by the Graduate College each year.
 In addition, qualified students may receive teaching assistantships or part-time graduate assistantships.
 Students must apply for assistantships and other support; contact the Translation Program and the Office of Student Financial Aid for information.

-Graduates of the program have gone on to work in the world of professional publishing as editors and reviewers or as free-lance translators; to become university professors after earning a Ph.D.; and to pursue other careers involving cross-cultural and artistic exchange.
+Graduates have gone on to work in the world of professional publishing as editors and reviewers or as free-lance translators; to become university professors after earning a Ph.D.; and to pursue other careers involving cross-cultural and artistic exchange.
 In recent years, publishers of works by Translation Program alumni have included Greywolf, Seven Stories, Autumn Hill Books, Melville House, Word Without Borders, The Iowa Review, 91st Meridian, TWO LINES Online, Circumference, The Literary Review, Passport, Absinthe, and others.